whitewhidow/quest-sideloader-linux/README.md

 `sudo bash <(curl -s https://raw.githubusercontent.com/whitewhidow/quest-sideloader-linux/main/sideload.sh)` Which will pull and run the script in one go, no need for udev rules since you use `sudo`

------OR FOLLOW THE BELOW STEPS TO RUN LOCALLY WITHOUT THE NEED FOR SUDO-----
+-----OR FOLLOW THE BELOW STEPS TO RUN LOCALLY, GLOBALLY, AND WITHOUT THE NEED FOR SUDO-----

 ## Global Installation
 1. Download the zip file from 'https://github.com/whitewhidow/quest-sideloader-linux/archive/main.zip'